Red-necked phalarope: In Britain and Ireland

 The red-necked phalarope is a rare and localised breeding species in Ireland and Britain, which lie on the extreme edge of its world range.
 The most reliable place for them is Shetland, particularly the Loch of Funzie on Fetlar, with a few birds breeding elsewhere in Scotland in the Outer Hebrides (e.g. at Loch na Muilne, where a "phalarope watchpoint" has been set up) and sometimes the Scottish Mainland in Ross-shire or Sutherland.
 They have also bred in western Ireland since about 1900, where the population reached a peak of about 50 pairs.
 There have been very few breeding records in Ireland since the 1970s, but breeding was reported from County Mayo in 2015, involving a male and three females.

-The tracking of a tagged bird from Fetlar unexpectedly revealed that it wintered with a North American population in the tropical Pacific Ocean; it took a 16000 mi round trip across the Atlantic via Iceland and Greenland, then south down the Eastern seaboard of America, across the Caribbean and Mexico, before ending up off the coast of Ecuador and Peru.
+The tracking of a tagged bird from Fetlar unexpectedly revealed that it wintered with a North American population in the tropical Pacific Ocean; it took a 16000 mi round trip across the Atlantic via Iceland and Greenland, then south down the Eastern seaboard of North America, across the Caribbean and Mexico, before ending up off the coast of Ecuador and Peru.
 For this reason, it is suspected that the Shetland population could be an offshoot of a North American population rather than the geographically closer Scandinavian population that is believed to winter in the Arabian Sea.